RikuKat/game-dev-foundry/GameMarketingStrategies.md

 Influencers and content creators are powerful tools in modern game marketing, providing authentic promotion and direct engagement with potential players.

 ### 1. Finding the Right Influencers
-- **Targeted Audience Matching:** Choose influencers whose audience aligns with the game’s genre and style.
+- **Targeted Audience Matching:** Choose influencers whose audience aligns with the game's genre and style.
 - **Engagement Over Follower Count:** A smaller creator with high engagement can drive more conversions than a large influencer with passive followers.
 - **Cross-Platform Reach:** Leverage different platforms (Twitch, YouTube, TikTok, Twitter) for maximum exposure.